mjopenglsdl/small3d-tutorial/README.md

 	shaders, * -> ./bin/resources/shaders

 Let's see if it works.
+First of all, please note that conan packages will be stored on bintray.com in the future.
+I have already made the switch so, just once, if you have not already done so, you need to declare my bintray repository as a remote, so that you can download the relevant packages:

+    conan remote add bintraydimi309 https://api.bintray.com/conan/dimi309/conan-packages

 We are going to be building in a separate directory, in order to keep things clean.
 From inside the "ball" directory, execute:

 	mkdir build
 	cd build